benjamin-ackerman/generalize/README.md

-# generalize: an R package for estimating population effects from randomized trial data
+# `generalize`: an R package for estimating population effects from randomized trial data

 The "generalize" package contains two core functions: `assess` and `generalize`.